syukrifadzil/Data-Analyst-Portfolio/README.md

 **Library Used:** Pandas, Matplotlib

 **Results:** Python functions were used to calculate and visually present sales data by month, city, and the most commonly sold items.
 Additionally, an analysis was conducted to determine the reasons behind the high sales frequency of these items, providing valuable insights.

+### Simple Mobile Game
+**Code:** ['Simple Mobile Game.ipynb']

+**Goal:** To create a simple flappy bird type of game.

+**Description:** Many other game developer or entry game developer, when they are trying to create a game, they jump in straight into a complex software and language but me, I am trying to explore the basic of a game with Python which is vital for me to explore more on what to explore on creating and developed a game.

+**Skills:** Creativity, Innovation

+**Library Used:** Random, Pygame, Kivy, Buildozer.